stephane-lieumont/Openclassrooms_P012-sportsee/README.md

 ## 2. Install environment

 ### 2.1 Backend
-- Fork the repository available here [Backen repository](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)
+- Fork the repository available here [Backend](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)
 - Clone it on your computer.
 - The `yarn` command will allow you to install the dependencies.
 - The `yarn dev` command will allow you to run the micro API.